Morningstar Article Reprint: A Promising Quality Value ETF

 DOWNLOAD THIS ARTICLE AS A PDF >

 You should consider the fund's investment objectives, risks, charges and expenses carefully before you invest.
-The fund's prospectus or summary prospectus, which can be obtained by visiting Avantisinvestors.com or by calling 833-928-2684, contains this and other information about the fund, and should be read carefully before investing.
+The fund's prospectus or summary prospectus, which can be obtained by visiting avantisinvestors.com or calling 1-833-928-2684, contains this and other information about the fund, and should be read carefully before investing.
+Investments are subject to market risk.

 Investment return and principal value of security investments will fluctuate.
 The value at the time of redemption may be more or less than the original cost.
 Past performance is no guarantee of future results.